Arrest made after officers find guns next to small sleeping child in Fresno - NewsBreak

 Related

-The man who was shot and killed in central Fresno Thursday morning has been identified.

-Man wanted for Fresno murder arrested after hours-long standoff at Reno motel
+Man wanted for California murder arrested after hours-long standoff at Reno motel

 RENO, Nev.
-(FOX26) — A man wanted for a murder in Fresno was arrested after an hours-long standoff with police at a Reno motel.
-Reno's Fox 11 News reported that 35-year-old Hector Arreola was arrested after he barricaded himself inside a room at the Motel 6 off Wells Avenue late Thursday night.
+(News 4 & Fox 11) — A man wanted for a murder in central California was arrested in Reno after an hours-long standoff with police at a local motel.
+Hector Arreola, 35, was arrested after he barricaded himself inside a room at the Motel 6 off Wells Avenue late Thursday night.

 1 dead, 1 hospitalized after overdose, Fresno PD says